Ziang-Chen/Ziang-Chen/README.md

 ---
 Update 1/15 2026

-From 2022-2025 I was working on my doctorate project which related on High-Performance
+From 2022-2025 I was working on my doctorate project which related on High-Performance Computing

 * I have done some formal verification research on large-scale distributation systems, also develops some tools for solving/detect problems
   * e.g., deadlock/ livelock, planning to pulish step by step.